XI

 Gods bereavèd, gods belated,

-With your purples156 rent asunder!
+With your purples

 Gods discrowned and desecrated,